paulbenediktbecker/DHBW_WI_Anki/README.md

 # DHBW_WI_Anki
-My Anki learning cards for Business IT - Application Management.
+My Anki learning cards for Business IT - Application Management (DHBW Stuttgart Wirtschaftsinformatik).

 These cards include only the information which i think are important.
 NO GUARANTEE OF COMPLETE INFORMATION.